 When we overdrive the VddCore, we now only see the current consumption of the core.
 Of course, this is not optimal for longevity, but at room temperature, the silicon should hold up for our analysis.

 Note you can see the 16 operations of the Inverse Sub Bytes and XOR step.
 However, notice how little current the operation draws on the ATSAMD21 in comparison to the following mix columns.
-The above is a Bokeh graph of 50 traces aligned.
-You'll become very familiar with this graphing module while learning SCA.

 Secondly, take your time.
 The fundamentals really do matter.
 Here is a list of things you’ll need to do and consider when setting up your attack your target.

 - Buy into the fact that at least one of your target devices will never be the same.

 - This attack is not going to happen overnight.
 Take your time, expect a few weeks if not a month.

 - Reverse engineer the protocol necessary for the update.
 We need this to hijack the input buffer.
 For my attack, I created a simple serial host that took the 16 bytes from the ChipWhisperer software and correctly talked to the victim via i2c.
 Luckily in our case, the first stage of the victim took a different command than the remaining stages.
 This is how our victim knew to reset the IV and CBC.

 - Optimize the above step.
 The quicker you can get trace data out, the faster your attack iteration cycle will become.